prrvchr/HyperSQLOOo/README.md

 Have fun...

+### How to import data from a Calc file:

+LibreOffice offers you the possibility to import data from Calc directly into an existing table or one created for this import.
+Here is the procedure to follow:
+- You must first create a new HsqlDB database as described in the [previous section][30].
+- In Calc select a range of cells then: **Edit -> Copy**.
+When creating a new table, it is possible to put in the first row the names of the columns as they will be imported into this new table.
+- In Base (ie: the new HsqlDB database), after selecting **Tables** in the **Database** pane, right-click in the **Tables** pane then: **Paste** and follow the wizard that LibreOffice offers. **It is important to name the table with a full name** (ie: **PUBLIC.PUBLIC.Table1**).
+See the [HsqlDB documentation][31] about the **default catalog and schema**.

 ### How to migrate an embedded database:

 If you want to migrate an integrated database (HsqlDB version 1.8.0) to a newer version (for example 2.7.2), follow these steps: